Psychoanalysis - Topographical Theory of Mind - Psychiatry

 In this blog we’ll cover the topographical theory of mind by Sigmund Freud and Delirium.
 Read on.

-• Childhood experiences and unconscious internal conflicts are responsible for development of psychiatric disorders.
+Childhood experiences and unconscious internal conflicts are the main factors responsible for development of psychiatric disorders.

-Proposed Ways by Sigmund Freud Of Moving Unconscious Things to Conscious Mind
+Sigmund Freud Proposed Ways Of Moving Unconscious Things to Conscious Mind by certain methods:

 Defense Mechanisms